jnozzi/cocoadev.com/markdown/ComparingUntypedScalarValues.md

 I think I'm going to go about fixing this by whipping up a union of a 64-bit bitfield and a void pointer and using that for the list instead of void *.

--- General/RobRix
+-- RobRix
 ----
-OK, I'm not totally familiar with C all that much, but couldn't you have just made the parameters of the General/SCompare function two const long long **s instead of two const void **s?
+OK, I'm not totally familiar with C all that much, but couldn't you have just made the parameters of the SCompare function two const long long **s instead of two const void **s?
 It automatically will typecast the void **s to long long **s instead of having to reassign them to new variables.
 I get the same output with this change as you indicated up above.

 -- Anonymous

-This would have been possible, except for how I'm using General/SCompare in the actual class; it has to be used by the C Library's qsort and bsearch functions, both of which require the void **s.
+This would have been possible, except for how I'm using SCompare in the actual class; it has to be used by the C Library's qsort and bsearch functions, both of which require the void **s.
 And it still wouldn't work properly, because it'd be saying that x and z aren't equal (which they are).

--- General/RobRix
+-- RobRix